 Competence Motivation

-Indonesia’s Dr. Rohana describes learning motivation as intrinsic (15).
+Learning motivation is intrinsic (7).
 Someone with competent motives finds pleasure and action in anything that helps them grow, progress, learn, or enjoy the process, often not focusing on the outcome.

 Creative Motivation

-Harvard Business School says the creative motive is intrinsic because passion drives it (21).
+It is said that creative motive is intrinsic because passion drives it.
+The more people are interested in something, find enjoyment and satisfaction from it, the more they are interested in the challenge of it (12).
 The intrinsic side is the need to express your passion in any way possible.
 The smaller extrinsic side is when people validate your success and support future efforts.

 Example: An intrinsic example is when you design a vision board for your wellness goals.
 The extrinsic example is your partner complimenting the board and asking how to help.